-HD Brazing® has been developed by Hauck Heat Treatment as a further development of the vacuum brazing.
-The joints created by this joining technique can be reproduced and are high grade.
+HD Brazing® has been developed by Aalberts Surface Technologies Eindhoven B.V. as a further development of vacuum brazing.
+The connections made with this joining technique are reproducible and of a high quality.

-During the vacuum brazing process, a high vacuum causes a reducing atmosphere and it removes the oxides of the surface of the material.
-As there are no new oxides formed, the surfaces remain metallically blank and optimal wetting takes place of the braze on the parts to be joined.
-Fluxing agents, which are usually used when brazing, are therefore not necessary.
-Due to the optimal construction of the parts, whereby a minimal brazing gap is of essential importance, joints can be realized, by diffusion, with a strength that is equal to, or even stronger than the basic material.
+During the brazing process, a high vacuum causes a reducing atmosphere and removes the oxides on the material surface.
+Because no new oxides are formed, the surfaces remain metallically bright and there is optimal wetting of the brazing material on the parts to be joined.
+Use of fluxes, which are normally used in brazing, are therefore not necessary.
+Through optimal construction of the components, where a (minimum) gap is essential, joints can be realized with a strength that is equivalent to, or even stronger than, the base material.

-The following aspects play an important role in HD Brazing® :
+The following aspects play an important role in vacuum brazing:

 - the process variables

-- Assembly of braze (foil, thread, paste, powder, galvanic layer) and products
+- assembly of the solder (foil, wire, paste, powder, galvanic coating)

-- Setting up the part on the furnace frame
+- placing of the parts on the furnace frame